magneticio/vamp.io/content/documentation/api/v0.9.5/api-breeds.md

 The resource examples shown below are in YAML format.
 Vamp API requests and responses can be in JSON (default) or YAML format, see [common parameters](/documentation/api/v0.9.5/using-the-api) for details on how to set this.

 ### Minimum resource (YAML)
-The minimum fields required to successfully store a breed.
+The minimum (required) fields to successfully store a breed.

 ```
 name: sava:1.0.0